 DIY Dollhouse accessories for the bathroom

-- Tile floors and half- cut a peice of scrap book paper to size and glued it to the floor and up half of the back wall of the bathroom.
+Cut a peice of scrap book paper to fit the sizez of the bathroom floor.
+Then, glue it to the floor and halfway up the back wall.

-- Bath mat- Just like the other 2 rugs in the dollhouse, the bath mat is from the same IKEA table runner.
-I simply frayed the edges of the rub by pulling out a few threads.
+Just like the other 2 rugs in the dollhouse, the bath mat is from the same IKEA table runner my friend Kate gave me.
+I simply frayed the edges of the rug by pulling out a few threads.

-If you want more information on painting the actual dollhouse, check out this IKEA dollhouse makeover post.
+If you want more information and the exact colors I used to paint the actual dollhouse, check out this IKEA dollhouse makeover post.
 Have you ever made dollhouse accessories?
 I’d love to hear…